 - Examine the relationship between exponential growth in population and diseases throughout the world and create a visual representation with an explanation.

 - Investigate how the earth’s complex climate systems relate to early and present patterns of human settlement and agriculture.

-- Study human phenotypes throughout the world and relate to climate adaptation.
+- Study human phenotypes throughout the world and relate them to climate adaptation.
 Students investigate genetic dominance vs. diversity.

 - Create an abstract Family/Friends Soft Sculpture after learning about art created by traditional Native American (American Indian) artists and contemporary Native American artists.
 Students use both traditional (yarn, beads, feathers) and other craft materials to create their own art piece that is connected to a theme related to their family, themselves, and/or friends.
-Examples include Abstract Trees, variations of weaving and other types of fiber art.
+Examples include Abstract Trees, variations of weaving, and other types of fiber art.

 - Use prior knowledge to create melodies on software notation programs showing the importance of patterns and repetition in music.

 Q: Can you give an example of how an MYP lesson might look different than a lesson in a traditional educational model classroom?

 A: At a high level, MYP students will conduct an investigation to determine a relationship between two things versus having students read about the difference.
 Here are two in-depth examples: